Death of Wolverine: Reception

 Death of Wolverine received positive reviews.
+Matthew Mueller of comicbook.com gave the fourth issue 4 out of 5 stars.
 IGN gave the story and the overall graphic novel a positive review giving it a 6.0 rating out of 10 with a verdict, "Death of Wolverine is not a perfect story.
 The spartan approach to storytelling hurts as well as helps the book at times.
 But between Soule's clever take on writing Wolverine and the amazing work produced by the art team, this is a story every Wolverine fan should experience.
 The hardcover version only enhances the presentation quality".
 Eric Diaz of the Nerdist gave it a positive review rating it 3 out of 5 burritos (burritos being the equivalent to stars).
 However, Stew Shearer of The Escapist gave it 2 out of 5 stars stating that "Death of Wolverine is a lousy send-off for a character who is easily one of Marvel's most iconic.
 Setting aside the fact that this is most certainly all temporary, the book does little to draw the reader in or keep them interested."